TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 ```scratch
 ([x] [linear v] velocity of body [body] :: #0fbd8c)
 ```
-This block returns the linear or angular body of the specified body on the specified axis.
+This block returns the linear or angular velocity of the specified body on the specified axis.

 ```scratch
 set linear damping of body [body] to [0.01] and angular damping to [0.01] :: #0fbd8c
 ```
 This block controls how fast a body loses its momentum.
-You can think of it like air resistance—especially large values will make your body feel like it's floating in molasess, and a value of 0 will result in no damping (like in a vacuum or outer space).
+You can think of it like air resistance—especially large values will make your body feel like it's floating in molasses, and a value of 0 will result in no damping (like in a vacuum or outer space).

 ```scratch
 set gravity of body [body] to x: (0) y: (0) z: (0) :: #0fbd8c